jakeb-grant/nix-configs/README.md

 The script will:
 - Detect your system's stateVersion automatically
 - Copy/generate hardware-configuration.nix to the correct host directory
-- Optionally configure user preferences (or use defaults)
+- Optionally update the default values in user-preferences.nix
 - Set up git visibility for flake-required files

 **What the script asks for:**
 - Which host to configure (desktop or laptop)
-- Whether to update user preferences (optional):
+- Whether to update the default values in user-preferences.nix:
   - Username (defaults to current user)
   - Full name
   - Timezone
   - Desktop environment (Plasma or Hyprland)
   - Git email
   - Git name

+**Note:** The script modifies the defaults directly in `modules/system/user-preferences.nix`, not per-host configuration files.

 **Alternative: Manual Configuration**